nojhan/colout/README.md

 If the python-pygments library is installed, you can use the name of a syntax-coloring "lexer" as a color (for example: "Cpp", "ruby", "xml+django", etc.).

-If GIMP palettes files (*.gpl) are available, you can also use their names as a colormap.
-Note that the RGB colors will be converted to their nearest ANSI 256-colors mode equivalents (see the `-P` switch below).
+If GIMP palettes files (*.gpl) are available, you can also use their names as a colormap (see the `-P` switch below).

+Note that the RGB colors (either the hex triplets or the palettes's colors) will be converted to their nearest ANSI 256-colors mode equivalents.

 When not specified, a *COLOR* defaults to _red_ and a *STYLE* defaults to _bold_.